Upon completion of this course, students should have:

-The Masters of Science program in Mathematics and Statistics is a flexible program that allows students to study subjects across Pure Mathematics, Applied Mathematics, Mathematical Physics, Operations Research, Discrete Mathematics, Statistics, Probability and Stochastic Processes.
+The Masters of Science (Mathematics and Statistics) is a flexible program that allows students to study subjects across Pure Mathematics, Applied Mathematics, Mathematical Physics, Operations Research, Discrete Mathematics, Statistics, Probability and Stochastic Processes.
 Subjects are taught at an advanced level and form an ideal preparation for research in Mathematics and Statistics, including doctoral (PhD) studies.

 Qualified mathematicians and statisticians are in high demand due to a national shortage.
 Consequently, graduates of higher level degrees in these areas often attract head-hunters and above average salaries.
-As a graduate of this program, you can enjoy rewarding careers in fields such as:
+As a graduate, you may find a rewarding career in:

 - Quantitative analysis

 - Equities analysis